johnpaulbalagolan/lr-wiki/Known-Nodes.md

 This page is intended to list all known Learning Registry nodes.
-For each node, it would be helpful to list the current configuration (e.g., network, community, name) as well as information about the platform or code running.

 ## LR Sandbox Node